 Among the line-up of new characters, Frank Oz the voice of Miss Piggy on the Muppets and later director of such fantasy films as The Dark Crystal (1982), Little Shop of Horrors (1986) and The Indian in the Cupboard (1995) and The Stepford Wives (2004), as well as mainstream comedies such as Dirty Rotten Scoundrels (1988), What About Bob?
 (1991), HouseSitter (1992), Bowfinger (1999) and Death at a Funeral (2007) crafts the memorable character of Yoda, who has an appealing line in Chaucerian aphorism.
 Most notably, Leigh Brackett and Lawrence Kasdan take George Lucass crackerbox mysticism and notions of The Force and expand them out into a series of lessons in Zen mysticism.
 The pithy Zen and the Art of X-Wing Maintenance dialogue on Dagobah I dont believe it, says Luke after Yoda levitates his X-wing up out of the swamp, That is why you fail, Yoda replies is quite joyous.

 The Empire Strikes Back was followed by Star Wars Episode VI: Return of the Jedi (1983).
 Sixteen years later, George Lucas returned to the series with Star Wars Episode I: The Phantom Menace (1999), followed by Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 In 2012, Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams Star Wars Episode VII: The Force Awakens (2015) and to be followed by the upcoming Star Wars Episode VII: The Last Jedi (2017).
+Abrams Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017).
 Disney also created a series of live-action spinoff films beginning with Rogue One (2016) and Solo: A Star Wars Story (2018).